 The mentioned number of the templates means that there is one for practically any type of store.
 It doesn’t matter if you are selling mattresses or scented candles, you will always be able to find a template that fits your needs perfectly.

-When comparing the themes to the themes offered, for example, by Squarespace it can concluded that themes are at least as good.
+When comparing Shopify’s themes to the themes offered, for example, by Squarespace it can be concluded that the themes are at least as good.